|

 outside the lines.

-(don't try to make it look like a dinosaur yet)
+- Glue the pieces to the cardboard, SEPARATELY (don't try to make it look like a dinosaur yet).

-appropriate (you don't really need to wait until the glue dries, but you certainly can!).
+- Color or paint the template pieces as appropriate (you don't really need to wait until the glue dries, but you certainly can!).

-- OPTIONAL: if you chose to paint, let dry
+- Optional: if you chose to paint, let dry

 for about 10 minutes.